Rollins v. Dignity Health

 Case No. 13-1450

-In the current version of the complaint, Plaintiffs allege various alternative reasons why the Dignity Health Pension Plan does not qualify as an ERISA-exempt church plan, including that Dignity is not controlled by or associated with” a church, as the church plan exemption requires.
-Plaintiffs also allege that the Plan does not satisfy the statutory requirement that a church plan be maintained by either a church or by a church-associated organization whose “principal purpose” is the funding or administration of benefit plans for church employees.
+In the current version of the complaint, Plaintiffs allege various alternative reasons why the Dignity Health Pension Plan does not qualify as an ERISA-exempt church plan.
+For example, Plaintiffs allege that Dignity is not “controlled by or associated with” a church, as the church plan exemption requires.
+Plaintiffs also allege that the Plan does not satisfy the statutory requirement that a church plan be “maintained” by either a church or by a certain specific type of church-associated organization whose “principal purpose” is the funding or administration of benefit plans for church employees.
 Further, Plaintiffs allege that application of the church plan exemption to the Plan is an unconstitutional violation of the Establishment Clause.

 - underfunding the Dignity Health Pension Plan;

-- failing to file an annual report with respect to the Plan with the Secretary of Labor.
+- failing to file ERISA-required reports with the Secretary of Labor; and

-Consistent with the Supreme Court’s remand, Plaintiffs filed an Amended Complaint on November 3, 2017, which added an additional ERISA claim and several alternative claims under state law.
-On September 6, 2018, Judge Jon S. Tigar denied Defendants’ motion to dismiss the amended complaint except as to the claim for specific performance in new Count XI (state law contract claim).
-Plaintiffs filed a Second Amended Complaint on September 27, 2018, to amend that alternative Count to assert a claim for contract damages.
-Defendants filed their answer on October 25, 2018.
+Consistent with the Supreme Court’s remand, Plaintiffs filed an Amended Complaint on November 3, 2017.
+On September 6, 2018, the Honorable Jon S. Tigar denied Defendants’ motion to dismiss the amended complaint except as to one count.
+Plaintiffs filed a Second Amended Complaint on September 27, 2018 to amend that count, and Defendants filed their answer on October 25, 2018.
 At this point, the parties began to explore a possible settlement.

 Order Denying Defendants’ Motion to Dismiss – 12/12/2013